Intocable: Career

-June 30, 2020, it was announced by Lead Singer Ricky Muñoz that 5 members tested positive for COVID-19.
+June 30, 2020, it was announced by lead singer Ricky Muñoz that 5 members tested positive for COVID-19.

 Road accident

-On January 31, 1999, two band members, José Ángel Farias and Silvestre Rodríguez, along with road manager José Ángel González were tragically killed in an accident while driving to Monterrey, Nuevo León, Mexico's General Mariano Escobedo International Airport to catch a flight to Mexico City.
+On January 31, 1999, two band members, José Ángel Farias and Silvestre Rodríguez, along with road manager José Ángel González were killed in an accident while driving to Monterrey, Nuevo León, Mexico's Monterrey International Airport to catch a flight to Mexico City.
 The group's van blew a tire, causing the vehicle to roll off Mexican Federal Highway 40 and crash.
 After rolling over, Ricky Muñoz was the only one left in the van due to him wearing his seat belt on while the other members were laying on the side of the highway.
 Muñoz and the remaining members of the group suffered multiple injuries and spent weeks in a Monterrey hospital.
-After a six-month layoff, Intocable toured successfully behind the comeback album Contigo (With You), whose first single was entitled "El Amigo Que Se Fue" (The Friend That Has Left), a tribute song to the fallen band members.
+After a six-month layoff, Intocable toured successfully behind the comeback album Contigo (With You), whose first single was titled "El Amigo Que Se Fue" (The Friend That Has Left), a tribute song to the fallen band members.

 Latin hits

-Intocable gained 20 Latin top 10 hits.
+Intocable gained 20 Latin top-10 hits.
 The following are some of Intocable's songs that reached the top ten on Billboard Latin singles charts:

-Caminare, Te Perdono, Llueve, Eso Duele, Eres Mi Droga, Amor Maldito, Soñador Eterno, Perdedor, El Amigo Que Se Fue, Ya Estoy Cansado, Enséñame A Olvidarte, Déjame Amarte, Contra Viento y Marea, Y Todo Para Qué? and other songs.
+"Caminare", "Te Perdono", "Llueve", "Eso Duele", "Eres Mi Droga", "Amor Maldito", "Soñador Eterno", "Perdedor", "El Amigo Que Se Fue", "Ya Estoy Cansado", "Enséñame a Olvidarte", "Déjame Amarte", "Contra Viento y Marea", "Y Todo Para Qué?" and other songs.